Home How It Works Industries Pricing About Insights Book a Discovery Call

 When you work with Koen Commercial, you work with the person who built it.

-At Koen Commercial, every engagement is run personally.
+Every engagement I take on is run personally.
 The same person who qualifies your leads, writes your introductions, and manages your pipeline is the one you spoke to on the discovery call.
-That is not something a scaled agency can offer — and it is precisely what makes the quality of each introduction worth more than a spreadsheet of names.
+That is not something a scaled agency can offer, and it is precisely what makes the quality of each introduction worth more than a spreadsheet of names.

 No handoffs

 The person you brief is the person doing the work.
-No account managers, no delegation, no "let me check with the team."
+No account managers, no delegation, no escalation.

 Deep context on every lead

-Because one person handles the full cycle — from research to introduction — every lead brief reflects genuine knowledge of the prospect's situation, not a template filled in by a junior researcher.
+Because one person handles the full cycle, from research through to introduction, every lead brief reflects genuine knowledge of the prospect's situation, not a template filled in by a junior researcher.

 Selective by design

-We work with a small number of clients at any given time.
-That constraint is not a limitation — it is how we maintain the quality that makes the model work.
+I work with a small number of clients at any given time.
+That constraint is not a limitation.
+It is how I maintain the quality the model depends on.

 Founder-level accountability

-When something is not working, you are talking directly to the person responsible.
+When something is not working, you are talking directly to me.
 No escalation paths, no account reviews.
 Direct conversation, immediate response.

 Results worth talking about.